thefinn93/miniature-octo-batman/README.md

    Highlight groups: `cjdns:peers`, `cjdns:localpeers`, both fallback to `system_load` if not specified.

+  * *nodes* shows the total number of know nodes in the routing table.

+   Highlight groups: `cjdns:nodes`

  * **web**: stats from random websites.

   *Note: Most of these require the python [requests](http://www.python-requests.org/) module.*